 Filtering, Storing and Grading Syrup

 Not everyone filters their homemade maple syrup.
 If you are making for home consumption and don’t mind finding sugar sand (concentrated minerals) at the bottom of your jars, you can skip this step!
 If you intend to gift syrup in pretty bottles, are a perfectionist, or otherwise inclined to filter, having the right supplies really helps.
-If you intend to filter and purchase nothing else your first time around, get yourself a cone syrup filter and a package of cone pre-filters.
+If you intend to filter and purchase nothing else your first time around, get yourself a cone syrup filter and two cone pre-filters.
 Take it from us: this will be a giant improvement on using coffee filters (slower than slow), cheesecloth (lets everything through), or something you’ve rigged up using dish towels and your applesauce maker (mess, trauma, disaster).
-Layer a few pre-filters inside the filter and place in an appropriately sized, food-safe receptacle (stock pot, brew pot, pitcher).
+Layer the two pre-filters inside the filter and place in an appropriately sized, food-safe receptacle (stock pot, brew pot, pitcher).
 Pour your syrup through the layers, taking each pre-filter out as it gets hopelessly gunked up.
 (Don’t throw them away; pre-filters can be rinsed out and used multiple times, as can filters proper.)
 The hotter the syrup is going into the filters, the faster this goes.

 Have your jars clean and at the ready, just as you would if canning.
-There are plenty of fancier options out there, but glass canning jars with new lids work fine.
+There are plenty of fancier options out there (for example here, here and here), but glass canning jars with new lids work fine.
 No matter what you choose, make sure that your syrup is at least 180 degrees going into the jar.
 If it isn’t, heat it up to between 180 and 200 before canning.
 Once the jar or bottle is full (with 1/4 inch head room) and the lid secure, lay it on its side for at least 30 seconds.
 Return upright, let cool, and store for up to two years on the shelf.
 Resist the temptation to can your syrup by boiling in a hot water bath; it is unnecessary and you may end up with intractable rock candy at the bottom of your jar.

 Wondering what grade of syrup you made?
 Impress your friends and family by using a grading kit to find out whether it’s golden, amber, dark or very dark!
 And know that, whatever the grade, it’ll be the most delicious syrup you’ve ever tasted.